pouliose/accepted/matches/README.md

 - **PostgreSQL**: Database for storing match and odds data.
 - **Docker**: Containerization platform for running the application and database.
 - **Lombok**: Reduces boilerplate code for Java classes.
+- **Springdoc OpenAPI Starter WebMVC UI**: For generating OpenAPI documentation and providing a Swagger UI.

 ## Prerequisites
 - Docker and Docker Compose installed on your system.